sathomas/jsDataV.is/src/text/ch8/05-routes.md

     },
 ```

-Now that we have an authorization token, we can add it to the model's AJAX requests.
+Now that we have an authorization token, we can add it to the model's <span class="smcp">AJAX</span> requests.
 The code is again pretty much the same as our code in the Runs collection.
-We'll need a property that specifies the URL for the REST service, and we'll need to override the regular `sync` method to add the token to any requests.
+We'll need a property that specifies the <span class="smcp">URL</span> for the <span class="smcp">REST</span> service, and we'll need to override the regular `sync` method to add the token to any requests.

 ``` {.javascript .numberLines}
 urlRoot: 'https://api.nike.com/v1/me/sport/activities',